Avick/SFOpenData_plus_google_map_utils/README.md

 * made an abstract class BaseMapActivity to write initial maps setup code.

-Improvement (due to time, proper API and icons)
+Improvement (not happening due to time, proper API and icons)
 --------

 * I would have shown only nearby trucks if there are proper API belongs to our location.

 * I would have add filter options in the app.

-* I would use firebase or run a service to update the data in real-time about truck location.
+* I would use firebase or run a service to update the truck location data in real-time.

 * I could use better icons to show the trucks on the map.